-View: Presents options to alter what Insight will display to the user.
-Table 4.3.2 shows the current options in the View tab:
+View: Presents options to alter what Insight displays to the user.
+Table 5.3.2 shows the current options in the View tab:

-¶ Name Shortcut Description Refresh F5 Reloads the current location Show Hidden Files Ctrl + H Insight will display all files marked hidden View Mode None Basic: Displays only the names of files an directories.
+¶ Name Shortcut Description Refresh F5 Reloads the current location Show Hidden Files Ctrl + H Insight displays all files marked hidden Show Image Previews None Displays a small thumbnail of the image file in the Insight window View Mode None Basic: Displays the names of files and directories.
 Advanced: Displays Name, Size, Type, Date Modified, and Date Created for each file or directory.

-Bookmarks: The Bookmarks not only gives options to add and manipulate internal links for quick navigation with Insight, but will display any created bookmarks in the menu as well.
-Table 4.3.3 describes all these elements:
+Bookmarks: The Bookmarks not only gives options to add and manipulate internal links for quick navigation with Insight, but also displays any created bookmarks in the drop-down menu.
+Table 5.3.3 describes all these elements:

 ¶ Name Shortcut Description Manage Bookmarks Ctrl + B Allows modification or removal of bookmarks Add Bookmark Ctrl + D Creates new bookmark of current location Bookmark Display None Populates with bookmarks as they are created

-External Devices: Any attached devices with storage will appear in this menu.
+External Devices: Any attached devices with storage appears in this menu.
 Click Scan for Devices if an attached device does not appear.

-Git: GitHub functionality is natively built into Insight.
-Currently, Repo Status will display which branch is active, the update status with the origin repo, and any changes to commit.
-Clone Repository opens a wizard to download a git repository from the internet, seen in Figure 4.3.2.
+Git: Basic GitHub functionality is natively built into Insight.
+Currently, Repo Status displays the active branch, update status with the origin repository, and any uncommitted changes.
+Clone Repository opens a wizard to download a git repository from the internet, seen in Figure 5.3.2.

-Clone Repository will deactivate when Insight navigates inside a directory already labeled as a git repository.
+Clone Repository deactivates when Insight navigates inside a directory already labeled as a git repository.

 |Left Arrow||Go back to previous directory|